PartyWumpus/C-to-befunge93/README.md

 - Returning can go to specific parts of a function
 - Inline jumps and loops
 - Pointers to stack local and static data
+- Multidimensional arrays
 - Clear error messages
 - Global variables

 ### Current Limitations
 None of these are full architectural failures so will eventually be resolved.
-- Only pointers, signed ints and signed longs are supported.
+- Only arrays, pointers, signed ints and signed longs are supported.
 - Bitshifts and bitwise operations are wrong for negative values sort of
 - Linking is currently limited to the befunge_libc library
 - No arbitrarily accessable memory for malloc (doable, just need a 4th stack and some more IR)